Hello sightseers! You found our list of virtual tours of museums, zoos and national parks!

-Virtual tours are online experiences that enable visitors to view museums, landmarks, parks, and attractions through a computer screen.
-These tours use methods such as 360 picture view, satellite imagery, virtual reality, or video conferencing to bring famous sites into living rooms or classrooms.
+Virtual tours are online experiences that enable visitors to experience museums, zoos, national parks, landmarks, and attractions.
+These tours use methods such as 360 pictures, satellite imagery, virtual reality, or video conferencing to bring famous sites into living rooms or classrooms.
 The purpose of these tours is to inspire, entertain and educate audiences.
+These experiences are also called “online tours.”

-These tours are one example of virtual field trip ideas and can be fun virtual team activities.
+These tours are popular virtual field trips and can be fun online classroom activities.

 This post includes: